A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Hardy's test of non-locality

 Hardy's test of non-locality starts with the following set of joint probability equations.

-where $q>0$.
-Here $P(x,y|A,B)$ denotes the joint probability of obtaining outcomes $x$ and $y$ given that $ A $ and $ B $ were the experimental choices made.
-If an experiment is designed in such a way that Equations~\eqref{eq:1},~\eqref{eq:2} and~\eqref{eq:3} are satisfied, then for any LHV theory, the right hand side of Equation~\eqref{eq:4} becomes zero.
-But if this value is found to be greater than zero for some value of $q$, then non-locality is established.
-The set of Equations~\eqref{eq:1}-\eqref{eq:4} are called Hardy's Equations.
+Here $P(x,y|A_{i},B_{j})$ denotes the joint probability of obtaining outcomes $x , y \in \left\lbrace +1,-1 \right\rbrace $ given that $ A_{i} $ and $ B_{j} $ were the experimental choices made where $i , j \in \left\lbrace 1 , 2 \right\rbrace $.
+If an experiment is designed in such a way that Equations~(\ref{eq:1}),~(\ref{eq:2}), and~(\ref{eq:3}) are satisfied, then for any LHV theory, the right-hand side of Equation~(\ref{eq:4}) becomes zero.
+But if this value is found to be greater than zero for some values of $q$, then non-locality is established.
+The set of Equations~(\ref{eq:1})-(\ref{eq:4}) are called \textit{Hardy's equations} and $q$ is called \textit{Hardy's probability}.